quantilope's Single Implicit Association Test (SIAT)

-We’re excited to announce our brand new Single Implicit Association Test (SIAT), a new and improved version of our SAT methodology.
-While our team puts some finishing touches on this new version of the advanced method, below is everything you can expect from SIAT in the coming weeks!
+We’re excited to announce our Single Implicit Association Test (SIAT) is now live as a new and improved version of our SAT methodology.
+Read on for more details about this automated, advanced research method!

 Table of Contents: